 The procedure and costs will mirror the administration of an estate where the deceased person left a Will, although the administration may involve genealogical research in tracking down all of the beneficiaries entitled to share in the estate.

 Your matter will be undertaken by a member of our Wills, Trusts and Probate team.
 View the team’s profiles on our Meet the Team page.
 Whilst we welcome a request for a specific member of the Wills, Trusts and Probate team to act on your behalf, please note this may not always be possible, for example we may have another team member who has skills more suited to your matter.

 How long will the Estate Administration take?

 There is no typical estate.
-However, we estimate that a Grant of Probate is usually obtained within 6 months of the deceased’s death, although the Probate Registry is currently experiencing difficulties in producing Grants of Probate following the implementation of a new computer system.
+However, we estimate that a Grant of Probate is usually obtained within 6 months of the deceased’s death, although the Probate Registry is currently experiencing difficulties in producing Grants of Probate following the implementation of a new computer system and has a significant backlog of applications.
 Collecting in the deceased’s assets and settling any liabilities can take between 3 and 6 months.
 We can distribute, then prepare estate accounts and distribute the deceased person’s assets within a further 2 months.

 The timescales are based on our experience of a “standard” estate administration.
 However, there are factors that may delay the estate administration including:

 - Difficulty locating or obtaining information from a beneficiary